hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 - The signer is not the Record's owner.
 - The reporter whose authorization is to be revoked is not an authorized reporter for the Record.
+- Any of the provided properties do not exist.

 ..
 Licensed under Creative Commons Attribution 4.0 International License
 .. https://creativecommons.org/licenses/by/4.0/